beeware/briefcase/docs/tutorial/tutorial-0.rst

     (venv) $ pip install cookiecutter
     (venv) $ cookiecutter https://github.com/beeware/briefcase-template

-This will ask a bunch of questions of you.
+This will ask a bunch of questions to you.
 We'll use a `formal_name` of "Hello World", an `app_name` of "helloworld", using the Toga GUI toolkit.
 You can copy the default values [...] suggested for the other questions (or update them to reflect your own name if you want).